MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/languages.md

 To learn more, see [Microsoft Edge language support](https://docs.microsoft.com/deployedge/microsoft-edge-supported-languages).

 ## Change the language in Server Core
 If you need to change the language in Server Core of the Azure Stack HCI operating system, we recommend doing so after clustering your servers.
 You can add a language pack to Server Core, and then run a Windows PowerShell command to change the language and keyboard input method.

 A language pack is installed in the directory *%SystemRoot%\System32\%Language-ID%*, so for example *C:\Windows\System32\es-ES*.
 The size of a language pack is about 50 MB.
 If you want to install all 38 language packs, the size of the required image is about 2 GB.

-For a complete list of language packs for Windows Server, see [Available languages for Windows](https://docs.microsoft.com/windows-hardware/manufacture/desktop/available-language-packs-for-windows).
+To learn more, see [Available languages for Windows](https://docs.microsoft.com/windows-hardware/manufacture/desktop/available-language-packs-for-windows).

 To manually obtain and add language packs to the operating system:
 1. After installing the operating system, download and install additional language packs by going to **Settings**, select **Time & language**, select **Region and language**, and then under **Optinos**, select **Add a language**.